jemalloc/jemalloc/INSTALL.md

     system page size may change between configuration and execution, e.g. when cross compiling.

-* `--with-lg-page-sizes=<lg-page-sizes>`

-    Specify the comma-separated base 2 logs of the page sizes to support.
-This option may be useful when cross compiling in combination with `--with-lg-page`, but its primary use case is for integration with FreeBSD's libc, wherein jemalloc is embedded.

 * `--with-lg-hugepage=<lg-hugepage>`

     Specify the base 2 log of the system huge page size.
 This option is useful